 Completion of Training

-The Faculty monitors the progress of all trainees within the training programme.
-The purpose of doing this is to ensure that trainees receive a balanced programme and that on completion of the GMC approved programme, a recommendation for the award of a CCT or CESR-CP can be made to the GMC.
+The Faculty monitors the progress of all Intensivists in Training on the programme.
+The purpose of doing this is to ensure that they receive a balanced programme and that on completion of the GMC approved programme, a recommendation for the award of a Certificate of Completion of Training (CCT) can be submitted to the GMC.

-If you are eligible to apply for entry to the Specialist Register with a CCT or a CESR-CP, your respective Royal College (for Dual or Joint ICM trainees)/Faculty (for Single ICM Trainees) will notify the General Medical Council (GMC) of your completion of training date during your final year of training.
+If you are eligible to apply for entry to the Specialist Register with a CCT, your respective Royal College (for doctors on the Dual/Triple ICM CCTs)/Faculty (for doctors on the Single ICM CCT) will notify the General Medical Council (GMC) of your completion of training date during your final year of training.

 Please note that the award of a CCT and inclusion on the Specialist Register are NOT automatic procedures.
-You are required to apply for your CCT or CESR-CP certificate.
+You are required to apply for your CCT.

 It is a legal requirement for you to be on the Specialist Register before taking up a substantive or honorary NHS consultant post.